micmejia/bible-dump/AMPC/Mark/Mark 12.md

-And a widow who was poverty-stricken came and put in two copper mites [the smallest of coins], which together make [^q]half of a cent.
+And a widow who was poverty-stricken came and put in two copper mites [the smallest of coins], which together make half of a cent.